 That deserves a lot of respect!

-Because of this injury, your X Japan performance at Osaka-Jo Hall and Yokohama were decided to bring the fans the unique experience of an acoustic show instead, with you on the piano instead of drums.
+Because of this injury, your X Japan performances at Osaka-Jo Hall and Yokohama were decided to bring the fans the unique experience of an acoustic show instead, with you on the piano instead of drums.

 Yes.
 When you say “acoustic”, I usually think of a typical small venue or something like that, but we played six acoustic shows in a row in large arenas [laugh].
 Also, I have never played an entire concert—three hours plus long concert—with only piano, so it was kinda cool.
-But I just have to thank our fans, because what kind of rock band would perform in a [big] arena without drums?
+But I just have to thank our fans, because what kind of rock band would perform in an [big] arena without drums?
 So we said “If you don’t like the concept, you can return the tickets”, but almost none of our fans returned their tickets.
 So that was quite an amazing experience, for us too!

 Another memorable performance was X Japan’s show at The SSE Arena, Wembley in the UK, what did that historical moment mean for you and the band?